ninabrenes/ai-for-normal-people/ai-basics.md

     TODAY       : You are here → Learning to work with AI effectively
 ```

-## how ai actually works
+## understanding the ai toolkit

-Think of AI like a toolkit where different technologies combine to create the tools you use.
+Think of AI like a toolkit where different technologies combine to create the tools you use:

 ```mermaid
 graph TD